 Mbeki delivered this speech in Cape Town on 8 May 1996, on the passing of the new Constitution of South Africa.
-At the time he was vice-president of South Africa (before becoming president in 1999).
+At the time he was deputy president of South Africa (before becoming president in 1999).
 Watch here (plus transcript below).

 “I Am An African” Poem by Thabo Mbeki, former President of South Africa

 If you love South Africa, get your fix of local TV series and movies from Showmax International!
 Subscribe now and get 14 Days FREE.
 (If you’re in SA, you can also stream the latest international TV series and movies.)

 I am an African – by Thabo Mbeki

 I owe my being to the hills and the valleys, the mountains and the glades,

 the rivers, the deserts, the trees, the flowers, the seas

 and the ever-changing seasons that define the face of our native land.